Coal-Fired Power Plants

 More information on the Four Corners Power Plant and Navajo Mine will be forthcoming.

-Download the full study or the executive summary: Alternative energy will employ more people and is the way of the future for the Navajo.
+Alternative energy will employ more people and is the way of the future for the Navajo.

-Video and Photos of Desert Rock Resistance
+Take a look at photos and videos of Desert Rock Resistance